 Stephen Hui is the communications lead for British Columbia at the Pembina Institute.

 Prior to joining the Pembina Institute in 2015, Stephen was the web editor and technology editor at the Georgia Straight newspaper.
 His articles and photos have appeared in Le Journal de Montréal, the Toronto Sun, the Vancouver Sun, Wild Coast Magazine, and many other publications.
 In 2009, Stephen won a Canadian Ethnic Media Association Award in the print category.

 A Simon Fraser University graduate, Stephen holds a bachelor’s degree in geography.
 He lives in Vancouver, which lies in the territories of the Musqueam, Squamish, and Tsleil-Waututh First Nations.
-In his spare time, Stephen can be found hiking in the Coast Mountains and writing about the outdoors.
+In his spare time, Stephen can be found exploring the Coast Mountains and working on his first hiking guidebook.

 cell: 778-987-7654 • email: firstname.lastname@example.org • linked In: @in/srhui • tweet: @StephenHui